catchupTJC/catchuptjc.github.io/_posts/2021-02-26-(SG)Loved by God.md

 We adjust our bodies to fit our age.
 Because God has been feeding us all our life.
 When we realise that, we learn to share the experiences of the love of God with those who are younger.
 There are a few kinds of old people.
 There’s some stereotypes - the crabby old man, the forgetful old man, the sloppy old man, the worst is the dirty old man.

 We should be the cheerful, kindly old person.
-The old uncle or Aunty everyone loves.
+The old uncle or aunty everyone loves.
 Because we realise that God has found us precious, and has kept us in His love.
 And He is going to receive us to glory.
 And He’s waiting because the death of the saints are precious.
 He’s waiting to take back His jewel.
 So death is not to be feared.
 We live what’s left of our lives cheerfully.

 Many of us have skills which are undimmed.
 We’re still capable.
 We can help out in church.
 We can help the young people.
 Sometimes the young parents need to do church work but the small little things are running around.
 We can help them.
 We can teach the younger kids.
 Because we still have talent.
 We can talk about the miracles and experiences of God we have.
 Of course, we wish to all be like Caleb, to be able to fight the battles of the Lord at 85.